How do I register for class?

 Absolutely.
 As with any strenuous activity, you need to replenish and hydrate with water.
 Bring at least a 12 ounce bottle.
 You will likely lose that much water during the session.
 Also, we recommend bringing your own Yoga mat and towel.
-We also provide mat and towel rentals and water for purchase.
+Mats, towels, and water are available for purchase.

 What if I'm not flexible?

 No matter; we love all body types, skill levels and ages.
 Flexibility will come with practice.
 The more inflexible you are the more you need to practice Yoga.
 Come to Yoga practice with an open mind and your body will follow.